wp-plugins/zenfoliopress/readme.txt

 An alpha level release published for testing and getting input from potential users.

 == Upgrade Notice ==
+= 0.0.7 =
+Should prevent having a single column of thumbnails is certain themes.

 = 0.0.6 =
 Integrated an optional lighbox presentation, similar to lights out, when an image is selected.
 Go to the options